Peakboard/peakboard.github.io/content/_data_sources/Extension/en-Tableau.md

 ![Add variable](/assets/images/data-sources/extension/tableau/en_tableau-11.png)

-Give it the name [Servername] (1), select the data type string (2) and enter the highlighted part of the URL of the Tableau dashboard as the value (3).
+Give it the name [Servername] (1), for example, select the data type string (2) and enter the highlighted part of the URL of the Tableau dashboard as the value (3).

 ![Variable Servername](/assets/images/data-sources/extension/tableau/en_tableau-12.png)

 ![Servername](/assets/images/data-sources/extension/tableau/en_tableau-13.png)

 Create another variable of data type string (1).
-Name the variable [URL] (2) and give it the full URL of the Tableau dashboard (3) as the value.
+Name the variable [URL] (2) or something similar and give it the full URL of the Tableau dashboard (3) as the value.

 ![Variable URL](/assets/images/data-sources/extension/tableau/en_tableau-14.png)